phsym/prettytable-rs/README.md

 ## Including

-More often, you will include the library as a dependency to your project.
-In order to do this, add the following lines to your **Cargo.toml** file :
+Include the library as a dependency to your project by adding the following lines to your **Cargo.toml** file:

 ```toml
 [dependencies]